destouma/emu_8080/readme.md

 $~$

-Run the Disassembler : (in root folder)
+Run the Disassembler : (in v1 folder)
 ---------------------------------------
 ```
 $ ./8080dis ./invaders/invaders.bin